-An air-locked system needs to be bled, but bleeding won’t help if there’s an underlying issue such as a leak, etc.
+An air-locked system needs to be bled, but bleeding won’t help if there’s an underlying issue, such as a leak.

 Most systems use an expansion tank setup.
 Begin by parking the car on a slight incline so that the front of the car is uphill.
-This helps trapped air make its way to the rad or reservoir where it’s released.
+This helps trapped air reach the rad or reservoir where it’s released.

 Engine cold before proceeding; hot coolant will spray from rad or reservoir cap if opened when hot.
-Check engine temperature throughout this procedure; if the engine gets too hot, shut off the vehicle.
+Check engine temperature throughout this procedure; shut off the vehicle if the engine gets too hot.
 Using a no-spill funnel makes filling and bleeding a ton easier; you can check one out here on the Coolant system tools page.